 - Unlimited fitness training

-Maybe a gym membership isn’t right for you at this time.
+Maybe you aren’t ready to commit to a gym membership right now.
 If you think signing up for one would turn out to be a waste of money, try working out from home.
-Temperatures have surely dropped but there is still plenty of time to go for runs or walks outside.
+Temperatures have surely dropped, but there’s still plenty of time to go for runs or walks outside.
 You can even purchase weights and other workout equipment to use in your own home.